-9. Premises Licences - What Standards the Licensing Authority Expects from Applicants
+Premises Licences - What Standards the Licensing Authority Expects from Applicants

-- 9.1 The Licensing Authority is required to take into account the following when taking decisions in respect of premises licences: - (a) Relevant Gambling Commission Codes of Practice - (b) Relevant Gambling Commission Guidance - (c) Reasonable consistency with the Licensing Objectives (subject to a and b) - (d) This document; our gambling statement of principles (subject to a c) - 9.2 It is important for there to be clear guidelines as to how we will make decisions about premises licence applications.
+- 9.1 In exercising their functions under this Part a licensing authority shall aim to permit the use of premises for gambling in so far as the authority think it-: - (a) Relevant Gambling Commission Codes of Practice - (b) Relevant Gambling Commission Guidance - (c) Reasonable consistency with the Licensing Objectives (subject to a and b) - (d) This document; our gambling statement of principles (subject to a c) - 9.2 It is important for there to be clear guidelines as to how we will make decisions about premises licence applications.
 In this way we can be consistent and ensure the committee have clear reasons for decisions taken.
 It is also important to be transparent about this process so those who apply for licences and those who may have opinions about gambling premises know how the process works. - 9.3 In light of this we have set out below what we are looking for from applicants looking to offer gambling in Eastleigh. - 9.4 Each application for a premises licence will be considered on its merits; applicants are expected to show how they will meet licensing objective concerns, in order to be granted a licence.
-Where applicants fail to show how they will meet licensing objective concerns, licence conditions can be imposed or the application rejected.

-9.5 Licensing objectives: minimum standards for all premises

-- 9.5.1 We expect high standards from all gambling premises.
+Where applicants fail to show how they will meet licensing objective concerns, licence conditions can be imposed or the application rejected. - 9.5 Licensing objectives: minimum standards for all premises - 9.5.1 We expect high standards from all gambling premises.
 These standards are in line with the three licensing objectives of the Gambling Act. - 9.5.2 The Commission's Licence Conditions and Codes of Practice (LCCP) which were revised and published in October 2023, includes the need for operators to consider local risks. - 9.5.3 All premises licensees are to assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and have policies, procedures and control measures to mitigate those risks.
 It will be expected that operators will factor in the levels of deprivation in their local area and exercise greater vigilance, where appropriate, in matters such as monitoring, intervention, self-exclusion and display of information.
 In undertaking their risk assessments, they must take into account relevant matters identified in the licensing authority's statement of policy.
-The Authority may publish a local profile to assist applicants in this process separate from this statement; this is attached at Appendix A

-9.5.4 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime:
+The Authority may publish a local profile to assist applicants in this process separate from this statement; this is attached at Appendix A - 9.5.4 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime: